Fellowship Training Program

 Additionally, fellows spend one month at the Washington Hospital Center (WHC) in the Surgical Intensive Care Unit where they experience level I trauma, neurocritical care and burn patients.

 Specialized cardiac critical care training is provided at WHC, where fellows rotate one month in the 14-bed CCU with high acuity cardiology patients and an additional month in the cardiovascular surgical ICU, taking care of post-operative cardiac patients.
-Fellows become familiar with the management of IABP and LVADs.
+Fellows become familiar with the management of IABP, LVADs and ECMO.

 - Outpatient Experience: Each fellow is assigned one half day per week to see outpatients with a full-time attending in an office setting.
 Fellows have the opportunity to see new outpatient consultations, follow up their own recent hospital discharges, and follow selected patients longitudinally over the three-year fellowship.
 Third-year fellows also add on a second session in a specialty clinic.
 This is weekly for 6 months, interspersed during the third year.
 Patients are seen in a physicians' office building with outpatient radiology and laboratory facilities.
 The pulmonary function laboratory is located within the clinic, facilitating immediate PFT services.